-These two roles require different methods of evaluation.
-Stretch code policy advancement has an evaluation process that focuses on the participation of utilities in advancing the policy, while code support focuses on the technical resources and trainings that utilities can provide to increase compliance with the stretch code.
-Further belowbelow in this document, we outline the distinct evaluation pathways for both policy advancement and code support.
+These two roles require different methods of evaluation that are different from methods used for RAPs.
+Stretch code policy advancement requires an evaluation process that focuses on the participation of utilities in advancing the policy, while code support focuses on the technical resources and trainings that utilities can provide to increase compliance with the stretch code.
+Later in this document, we outline the distinct evaluation pathways for both policy advancement and code support.

-Market Challenges and Opportunities in Building Energy Codes Advancement and Compliance

-There are several key barriers to advancing energy codes and compliance with energy codes, which are briefly summarized below.
-Utility programs can be leveraged to overcome these barriers, based on a logic model describe below.
+Logic Model

+As stated in Attachment C, “each MT initiative must establish its own unique overarching MT theory with an ‘umbrella hypothesis.’”
+As described above for a stretch code MTI, the utility can play a role in reducing market barriers and leveraging opportunities to help make lasting change through policy adoption at the municipal level and ensure that stretch codes are complied with when stretch codes are in place.
+Activities may be taking place outside of utility actions to move the stretch code towards adoption, including actions taken by other advocacy organizations and training organizations.

+There are several barriers identified that the logic model seeks to address, described below in Table 1 with descriptions of the barriers.

 Table 1.
 Barriers to advancing and achieving full compliance with energy codes

-Logic Model